gradle/gradle/platforms/documentation/docs/src/docs/release/notes.md

 With this release, Gradle supports running on [Java 23](https://jdk.java.net/23/).
 This means you can now use Java 23 for the [daemon](userguide/gradle_daemon.html) in addition to [toolchains](userguide/toolchains.html).

-Note that certain features that rely on third-party tools, such as [PMD](https://pmd.github.io/) and [Scala](https://www.scala-lang.org/) support, may not work with Java 23 yet.
+Note that certain features that rely on third-party tools, such as [PMD](https://pmd.github.io/) and [Scala](https://www.scala-lang.org/), may not work with Java 23 yet.

 For details, see the full [compatibility documentation](userguide/compatibility.html#java).